Axway/amplify-central/content/en/docs/connect_manage_environ/connect_ibm_api_connect/_index.md

 The IBM API Connect agents discovery APIs and track transactions for APIs that are published to a specific catalog within IBM API Connect.
 The Catalog to use needs to be given as a setting to the agent.

-To retrieve your IBM API Connect Catalog Name follow the following steps:
+To retrieve your IBM API Connect Catalog Name follow these steps:

 * Log into IBM API Connect
 * Click the Manage (four squares) icon on the left navigation bar